John G. Kelton

-John G. Kelton, M.D., FRCPC, C.M. is a Canadian hematologist and the past Dean of the McMaster University Medical School and the Dean and Vice-President of the McMaster Faculty of Health Sciences.
-He completed his 15-year term in June 2016 and is currently the Executive Director of the Michael G. DeGroote Initiative for Innovation in Healthcare at McMaster University in Hamilton.
-He is an expert on heparin-induced thrombocytopenia.
-He is known for developing a diagnostic test for heparin-induced thrombocytopenia in 1986.
+John G. Kelton is a Canadian hematologist and the former Dean of the McMaster University Medical School, as well as the Dean and Vice-President of the McMaster Faculty of Health Sciences.
+He concluded his 15-year term in June 2016 and currently serves as the Executive Director of the Michael G. DeGroote Initiative for Innovation in Healthcare at McMaster University in Hamilton.
+Dr. Kelton is recognized as an expert in heparin-induced thrombocytopenia and is renowned for developing a diagnostic test for heparin-induced thrombocytopenia in 1986.

 Education

 Kelton graduated medicine cum laude from the Schulich School of Medicine and Dentistry at The University of Western Ontario in 1973.
 Following graduation he trained in internal medicine and hematology at McMaster University and Duke University School of Medicine.
 In 1977, he was recruited to McMaster.
 In 2001, he was made the Dean and Vice-President of the faculty of Health Sciences and the Dean of the medical school.